Siteimprove/alfa/docs/api/alfa-array.array_2_typealias.md

 ## Remarks

-This is a re-export the global `Array` interface to ensure that it merges with the `Array` namespace.
+This is a re-export of the global `Array` interface to ensure that it merges with the `Array` namespace.